Class C License: Definition and How to Obtain One

-If you're hoping to land a job in which you'll be operating a specific type of vehicle, it's important to consider what driver's license you'll need.
+If you're hoping to land a job in which you'll be operating a specific type of vehicle, it's important to consider what kind of driver's license you'll need.
 One of the more common licenses you can obtain is a Class C license.
 Understanding what this license is and how to obtain it will help you determine if this is the right license for you.

 Related: CDL Driver Resume Samples